Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - Add a lid and a ring to each jar, only twisting the rings until you feel the slightest resistance.
 And transfer them to your water bath canner.

 - You'll want to cover your jars with clean, fresh water, at least 2 inches over the top of your jars.
 Cover and turn your heat to high.

 - When your water starts to boil, tilt the lid to release steam and lower your temperature just a tad.
 You want to keep the rolling boil but at the lowest temperature possible.

 - Set your timer to 20 minutes and leave it until the timer goes off.
 At this time, you can remove your jars with your jar lifter and set them on a towel to the side to cool for 24 hours.

 - When cool, check that they are all sealed by tapping on the top.
 They should all ping to signal they are sealed, and the middle of each lid should be compressed down.
 If, instead, they thud or any of the lids aren't compressed, they will either need to be stored in the refrigerator for no more than a week or will need to be reprocessed.

 - Store in a cool, dry location until needed.
 They should last you at least a year or more once canned.

-Make sure and grab just the right water bath canner for your needs, and a canning kit.
-I have a 16-quart to make sure the water would cover all of my quart jars.
+Make sure and grab just the right water bath canner for your needs and a canning kit.
+I have a 16-quart to make sure the water covers all of my quart jars.
 Then you can easily preserve all of your tomato and other fruit products.
 I make tomato paste, tomato juice, tomato sauce, pasta sauce, salsa, "Rotel," and even diced tomatoes, along with the variety of fruit products I preserve.
 The water bath canner makes canning fun.